panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 `useState()` returns an array consiting of 2 items: the current *state value* and a state updater function.

 To *update the state*, invoke the state updater function with the new value.
-Alternatively, you can invoke the state updater with a function which should return the new state based on previous.
+Alternatively, you can invoke the state updater with a function that should return the new state based on previous.

 React makes sure to re-render the component so that the new state is consumed.